trevorhoner/HexDesk/README.md

 - ⚖️ [License](#license)

 ## About
 HexDesk v1.0 currently has 33 STLs ready to print.
-Users can pick and choose from different brackets, shelf-plates, connectors, and accessories to build nearly infinite combinations.
+HexDesk utilizes a standardized 25mm, hole-pin mating pattern with matching brackets, shelf-plates, connectors, and accessories to build nearly infinite combinations.

 The purpose of HexDesk is to provide a fun, versatile, affordable, and easily-accessible way for people to customize their desk.
-HexDesk v1.0 currently has 33 STLs ready to print.
-Users can pick and choose from different brackets, shelf-plates, connectors, and accessories to build nearly infinite combinations.

-HexDesk utilizes a hole-pin mating pattern with a standardized hole spacing of 25mm.
-Users can build nearly infinite desk setups e.g. shelves, monitor arms, cupholders, cord organizers, and much more.
 The idea was to create a system that would be easy to use, somewhat stylish, and versatile.

 🔶 [Printables](https://www.printables.com/model/1823229-hexdesk-modular-desk-organizer-system-open-source)